-Figure 12-3 Bruise following muscle strain.
+Figure 12-4 Bruise following muscle strain.
+The darkest area of bruising suggests the precise location of torn fibers.

 As time passes, scar tissue becomes thicker, denser, and possibly fibrous.
 Adhesions may develop, reducing mobility between the skin and affected muscle or between the affected muscle and those surrounding it.
 If not properly treated, scarring, adhesions, and remaining edema may reduce local circulation, resulting in ischemia.
 The ischemic area may feel cool to the touch.
 When assessing muscle tone, you may find protective spasms in the affected muscle, its synergists, or its antagonists in the acute and early subacute stages.
 This protective spasm serves to keep the joint from moving through a range that may cause further injury.
 Do not attempt to reduce protective spasms in the early stages.
 As healing progresses and the risk of re-injury diminishes, the spasm may cease naturally or can be treated manually.
 In the late subacute and chronic stages, the affected muscle and synergists may remain hypertonic.
 Holding the injured muscle in a shortened position to reduce the risk of pain or re-injury is a natural impulse and may cause the antagonists to remain overstretched and stressed.
 Trigger points may develop in any of the muscles involved in the movement of the joint crossed by the strained muscle.
 If the severity of the injury prevents movement of the joint or if the injury was not treated well enough to restore ROM, you may find atrophy in the affected muscle(s) or synergists.